 23 years of experience in health service improvement provides unique improvement opportunities for your organisation.
-Here are some of the things our members are saying:

 A Health Roundtable membership provides the following opportunities for your organisation and staff:

 Annual CEO workshop & AGM and Executive Clinical Directors Workshop.
 Getting the best Value from Health Roundtable Reports.
 Innovations Workshops & Awards.
 High level overviews of your health service's performance relative to your peer group on the key measures tracked by The Health Roundtable.

 The Health Roundtable have created an environment for collaboration and informed decision making through insights and knowledge.

 A suite of reports designed to assist in finding improvement opportunities.
 Exemplar and peer comparisons from the department level to the diagnosis and procedure level, across all areas of your health service, from emergency to outpatient and beyond.